 There are plenty of e-liquid brands out there that put out consistently good products.
 I tend to think that if I have trouble cloning it then they’ve probably put some work in to mixing it.
 Brands like: Elements, Nasty Juice, Zap, Wick Liquor, Cheap Thrills, Fcukin’ Flavor, Ruthless….
 The list goes on.

-Does DIY taste as good as premium e-liquid?
+Does DIY e-liquid taste as good as premium e-liquid?

-Well this depends heavily on what you buy, where from and if it’s mixed and steeped correctly but the short answer is yes.
+Well this depends heavily on what you buy, where from and if it’s mixed and steeped correctly but the short answer is yes, DIY e-liquid tastes just as good.
 In my role, I get to taste a lot of different e-liquid from a lot of different places and for the most part I have to say that Flavour Bosses range holds its own against premium brands.
 I have no doubt that some of our competitors can say the same too.